jalgoarena/jalgoarena.github.io/hugo/content/blog/redesign-submissions.md

 Having messages will open discussion on what exactly microservices we need and how to define them keeping previously posted definition of microservice.

+### Pattern Matching based routing

+To enable composition of microservices, we need to have a way to easily reconfigure message flow so new specialized version of microservice can be plugged before or after existing service.

+It can be useful for doing other stuff like caching component put in front of existing service to improve performance - in general we want to enable additive design.

 ### Submitting new solution